 Height difference: 140 m

-Until now, the only way to get to Cape “Maslen Nos” has been on the rough road passing by the Perla residence and 6 km long, which can only be taken by an off-road car.
-Thanks to the new hiking trail, you can take it for about 40 minutes from the thracian cliffs – sanctuary Beglik Tash, passing through a forest, followed by a gravel open road.
-Due to the narrow grassland paths and lots of flies (in the summer) it is recomended to be equipped with hiking shoes or covered sneakers, long trousers, insect spray, water, sun glasses and a hat.
+Until now, the only way to get to Cape “Maslen Nos” has been on the rough road passing by the Perla residence and 6 km long.
+It can only be taken by an off-road vehicle.
+Thanks to the new hiking trail, you can reach the Cape for about 40 minutes from the Thracian cliffs – sanctuary Beglik Tash.
+The path is passing through a forest, followed by an open gravel road.
+Due to the narrow grassland paths and lots of flies (in the summer), it is better to equip yourself with hiking shoes or covered sneakers, long trousers, insect spray, water, sunglasses and a hat.

-At the meadow in front of the the thracian cliffs Beglik Tash, the beginning of the eco-path is marked with a sign:
+At the meadow in front of the Thracian cliffs Beglik Tash, the beginning of the eco-path is marked with a sign:

-After passing this area, you will continue walking along the gravel road (coming from the deserted Perla Residence in Primorsko) and will pass a military zone (enclosed with fences and signs) and a staion of bulgarian scientists used for observation in the Black Sea.
+After passing this area, you will continue walking along the gravel road (coming from the deserted Perla Residence in Primorsko).
+Later, you will pass a military zone (enclosed with fences and signs) and science station used for observation in the Black Sea.

 Preservation of the protected area

-The area from the sanctuary Beglik Tash to the cape “Maslen nos” is within the boundaries of two protected areas.
-There are rules that should be observed when visiting.
-These areas are:
+The area from the sanctuary Beglik Tash to the cape “Maslen nos” has forest status.
+Also, it is within the boundaries of two protected areas.
+Therefore some rules should be observed when visiting to protect natural resources.

 To put it briefly – do not throw away waste, do not tear plants, do not light a fire, no camping, and let the place look like you’ve found it.